arduino/docs-content/content/arduino-cloud/02.features/00.security-considerations/security-considerations.md

 ---
 title: 'Arduino Cloud Security Considerations'
-description: 'Learn how Arduino ensures your data is protected in secure in this security overview document.'
+description: 'Learn how Arduino ensures your data is protected and secured in this security overview document.'
 tags:
 - Arduino Cloud
 - Security